Skip to main content

 Provenance Tracking

 ReVISit has integrated provenance tracking with Trrack, a state-based provenance tracking library maintained by the same team that maintains reVISit.
-The below example shows a simple example for using trrack, for more detailed information on trrack and its API visit the trrack documentation
+For more detailed information on Trrack and its API, visit the Trrack documentation.

-Because trrack is state-based, you must define a state for your tracked application.
-In this case, the state is simply
+Because Trrack is state-based, you must define a state for your tracked application.
+For the Stroop text input:

 }